andrewyiu/bayes_cc/README.md

 The file "sim.R" runs the main simulation in Section 3 for a single set of parameter values and prints out the results in Table 2.
 It runs on 20 cores on a single node for about 20 minutes.
 To obtain the results for all sets of parameter values, the user could either run the jobs successively, or simultaneously on an array job.

-The file "times.R" creates Figure 1.
-It runs on 20 cores on a single node for about 2 and a half hours and saves the results onto a file called "times.rds".
-The code at the end of the file script creates the plot (commented out by default).
-Figure 1 displays the computation times of our method and will therefore not be exactly reproducible.

-#### Section 4.3

-The file "synth.R" runs the main analysis for this section.
-It loads the dataset file and "prop_list_syn.rds" (which contains parameters used in the sampling algorithm).
-The script runs on 25 cores on a single node for about 22 hours and saves the results onto a file called "synth_results.rds"

-The file "fig2_tab3.R" creates Figure 2 and Table 3.
-It loads the dataset file and the results from "synth.R", and can be run in a short amount of time on a standard desktop computer.

 #### Section 4.4

 The file "app.R" runs the main analysis for this section.
 It loads the dataset file and "prop_list.rds" (which contains parameters used in the sampling algorithm).
 It runs on a single core for about 17 hours and saves the results onto a file called "app_samp.rds".

-The file "data_summ.R" creates Figure 3 and the data summary section of Table 4.
+The file "data_summ.R" creates Figure 1 and the data summary section of Table 2.
 It requires the dataset file, and it can be run in a short amount of time on a standard desktop computer.

-The file "app_results.R" creates Figure 4 and the "Analysis results" section of Table 4.
+The file "app_results.R" creates Figure 2 and the "Analysis results" section of Table 2.
 It loads the results from "app.R", and it can be run in a short amount of time on a standard desktop computer.